 No, you do not need a water bath for your Christmas cheesecake!

-I’ve made this particular recipe dozens of times over the years.
+I’ve made this particular no water bath cheesecake recipe dozens of times over the years.
 The top won’t overbake by the time the middle is done.

 I still highly recommend putting the springform pan on a baking tray.
 Not only does this make it easier to transfer in and out of the oven, it’ll keep the pan from leaking all over the bottom.